f418me/LightningPaw/README.md

 <!-- LNURL -->
 ## LNURL

 LNURL is a stack of simple protocols for coordinating information needed to make payments over the Lightning Network using HTTP.
-A full documentation about LNURL can be found here.
+A full documentation about LNURL can be found [here](https://github.com/lnurl/luds).
 The LNURL protocol contains 3 core features such as an authentication scheme, where a public key can be used to log in to a service, an invoice request scheme where a wallet can ping a server through a static QR code (URL) and retrieve an invoice, and a withdraw request scheme where a wallet can ping the server and request that the server pays an invoice provided by the wallet.
-The LNURLw withdrawal works by giving the wallet an URL to ping the service and in response, receiving a description which contains a URL to send an invoice to, a random string (or deterministic to tie to an account or user) and a minimum amount aswell as a maximum amount that can be withdrawn.
-After filling in the appropriate value, the wallet returns the invoice to the server;if it is valid and within the amount parameters, the service on the server pays the invoice.
+The LNURLw withdrawal works by giving the wallet an URL to ping the service and in response, receiving a description which contains an URL to send an invoice to, a random string (or deterministic to tie to an account or user) and a minimum amount as well as a maximum amount that can be withdrawn.
+After filling in the appropriate value, the wallet returns the invoice to the server.
+If it is valid and within the amount parameters, the service on the server pays the invoice.

 This static LNURLw URL can be used to do payments with NFC chips.